ZeeshanTheCoder/DevelopersHub-Tasks/Week 2/todo_app/README.md

 - Loads todos from SharedPreferences on init.
 - Saves todos to local storage on add, delete, or toggle done status.
 - Provides UI for:
-  - Search box to filter todos.
+  - Search box to filter todos in real-time.
   - Displaying todo items or an empty animation.
   - Adding new todos via a text input field and a '+' button.
+  - Switching between Dark and Light themes automatically.
+  - Displaying user avatar in the app bar.
 - Uses TodoModel for todo data structure.
 - Uses TodoItem widget to display individual todo tasks.